HyperviewHQ/hyperview_docs/documentation/user-accounts/topics/administering-user-accounts.rst

 |addapiuser|

-.. note:: Please treat your API client credentials as you would for a human user, and store it in a safe place.
+.. note:: Please treat your API client credentials as you would for a human user, and store them in a safe place.
 The Client ID and Secret values **cannot** be modified after the API client has been created.
 If you have previously downloaded the client credentials file, an incremental digit will automatically get appended to the filename (such as "client_credential (2).json" in Google Chrome).

 Deleting an API client account
 ------------------------------